Olek (artist): Early life and career

 Olek graduated with a degree in Cultural Studies from Adam Mickiewicz University, Poznań, Poland, in 2000.
-She then attended LaGuardia College, where she won the National Arts Club's award for sculpture.
-Her early work included sculptures, costumes, and inflatables.
+They then attended LaGuardia College, where they won the National Arts Club's award for sculpture.
+Their early work included sculptures, costumes, and inflatables.

-Olek first used crocheting as part of her art in 2003 after moving to the United States.
+Olek first used crocheting as part of their art in 2003 after moving to the United States.
 They "wowed critics" at the Williamsburg Arts and Historical Society Surrealist Fashion Show that year.
 In 2004, Olek created "a large tentlike piece made of crocheted strips of cloth, hair, cassette tape and stuffed animals" work for a four-person show.
 The New York Times said this work gave the show at 5BE Gallery in Chelsea, Manhattan, "a tour-de-force center to work around."
 Their crocheted sculpture Spill (2005), featured in the Washington Post, included 1,300 skinny white balloons cascading in an "intestinal shape".
 They participated in The Waterways, a "socially conscious" art project on a vaporetto water bus during the 2005 Venice Biennale; their work, called Camouflage, "exploring the androgyny of fixed identity, sexuality, and culture".
 In September and October of that year, Olek crocheted the windows of a burned-out, abandoned building near their artist residency in Utica, New York.
 During this period, their costumes for theatre and dance performances drew critical praise, although a dance performance relating to one of their sculptures was criticized.

 Philosophy

 Olek's creative philosophy is that "Life and art are inseparable."
 In 2009, they stated:

 I think crochet, the way I create it, is a metaphor for the complexity and interconnectedness of our body and its systems and psychology.
 The connections are stronger as one fabric as opposed to separate strands, but, if you cut one, the whole thing will fall apart.
 Relationships are complex and greatly vary situation to situation.
 They are developmental journeys of growth, and transformation.
 Time passes, great distances are surpassed and the fabric which individuals are composed of compiles and unravels simultaneously.

-As an active supporter of women's rights, sexual equality, and freedom of expression, Olek has used the broad appeal of their work to display their solidarity with those stifled by oppressive laws worldwide.
-Through their body of work, Olek has always sought to bring color and life, energy, and surprise to the living space.
+As a supporter of women's rights and freedom of expression, Olek has used the appeal of their work to display their solidarity with those living under oppressive laws and governments worldwide.
+Through their body of work, Olek seeks to bring color and life, energy, and surprise to the living space.